How to Catch Whitebait for Fun and a Feed

 More info from the Department of Conservation about the different species that make up the white-baiters catch: Whitebait – Migratory Galaxiids

 In the video: Adult whitebait swimming in a shoal up the lower Waimakariri River.
-Adults lay eggs on river and creek side vegetation at the high water mark.
+Adults lay eggs on river and creekside vegetation at the high watermark.
 The eggs hatch on the next spring tide and the larvae are washed out to sea.
-The juvenile whitebait considered a delicacy in New Zealand, spend the winter at sea and return to the rivers during the spring.
+The juvenile whitebait considered a delicacy in New Zealand, spends the winter at sea and return to the rivers during the spring.

 Whitebaiters are an ingenious lot.
-Their nets are often partially home-made.
+Their nets are often partially homemade.
 Many have produced a whole range of gadgets and devices to help land a feed.
 Most of which you won’t find in a store or catalogue.
-These include trolleys to tote their nets and gobys, specially adapted trailers for the same purpose, customised box and pole nets and many home-made strainers for separating bait from unwanted rubbish.
+These include trolleys to tote their nets and go-bys, specially adapted trailers for the same purpose, the customised box and pole nets and many homemade strainers for separating bait from unwanted rubbish.

-Box nets, or set-nets as they are also known, are very popular.
-The main reasons being that they are highly productive and, most importantly, they are a passive whitebaiting method.
-Although it requires some strength to empty the net, it has a big advantage that, once setup, you can sit down and read a book or listen to the radio while the net does all the work.
+Box nets, or set nets as they are also known, are very popular.
+The main reasons are that they are highly productive and, most importantly, they are a passive whitebaiting method.
+Although it requires some strength to empty the net, it has a big advantage in that once set up, you can sit down and read a book or listen to the radio while the net does all the work.
 A trap in the box net prevents the bait from swimming back out.

-Looking at the regulations, the mouth of the net must not be greater than 4.5 metres and the total length of gobys and net must not exceed 6 metres.
-You are not permitted to use this total of 6 metres length if doing so would result in your gear exceeding more than one-third of the channel width.
-You are also not allowed to get together with a mate on the opposite side of the channel and have the combined width of your gear, together with his, exceed more than a third of the channel width.
+Looking at the regulations, the mouth of the net must not be greater than 4.5 metres and the total length of go-bys and net must not exceed 6 metres.
+You are not permitted to use this total of 6 metres length if doing so would result in your gear exceeding more than one-quarter of the channel width.
+You are also not allowed to get together with a mate on the opposite side of the channel and have the combined width of your gear, together with his, exceed more than a quarter of the channel width.

 With the pole net, the pole is in two sections which are bolted together and then bolted to the net frame.
 This whole arrangement can be bolted together, or taken apart in seconds.
 The net together with a pair of six-foot sections of pipe is much easier to transport.